edwarddavis1/CharMem-LLM/personal_log/log.md

 ### Current issues

--   The way I've implemented the system means that after every message (after PDF upload) a semantic search, returning `k=50` 1,000-character chunks of text is computed and added to the context.
+-   [ ] The way I've implemented the system means that after every message (after PDF upload) a semantic search, returning `k=50` 1,000-character chunks of text is computed and added to the context.
 While the computation of this 50 chunks is actually pretty quick (~0.1s) the large context is most likely slowing generation.
+-   [ ] No tests in place yet!

 ### RAG improvements

 -   Now is the time where it's a good idea to go back to literature.
 I have everything in place to start experimenting with different RAG paramters and different language models.
 -   It may even be worth setting up benchmarks for different RAG + LLM parameter changes, e.g. accuracy of first meeting (requires manually labelling), accuracy of not meeting the character (easy to get a lot of data after the aforementioned labelling), and accuracy of information provided (unclear how to define a metric).

+# [2025-6-7 Sat]

+## Researching new tools

+-   LangSmith, LangGraph, LangChainHub
+-   LangGraph, Dify, CrewAI

+-   Docker, AWS

+-   CUDA, PTX/SASS
+-   Triton, cuDNN, cuBLAS, CUBo

+-   ONNX, OpenVINO, TensorRT

+-   RL for training

+-   Kubernetes, Docker Swarm, Nomad